privet56/spycy/cheatsheet/django.md

 	stdlogger.debug("Query %s" % str(all_mymodels_with_subs.query))
 	# You can also use print(all_mymodels_with_subs.query)

-## Class based Views with django Mixins:
+## Generic View = Class based Views with django Mixins:
 	# useful Mixins:
 	django.views.generic.detail.SingleObjectTemplateResponseMixin
 	django.views.generic.base.TemplateResponseMixin